Estimated Quote Costing

 Let’s break that down

-a.
-Estimated on-site hours
+Estimated on-site hours on Desktop

 On-Site labor hours pull from the task estimated time.

 The total estimated time pulls from the estimated time on each Quote tasks.
-To see this field, modify a Quote tasks.

-*Remember that this field represents total man hours*
+*Remember that this field represents total man hours for the task*

 Also note the “Expected Add’l Wrks” field.
 If additional workers will be needed on this Job, the total estimated hours will be divided amongst all users evenly, so you can see the costs associated with the lead and the additional workers.